qooxdoo/qooxdoo/docs/desktop/gui/appearance.md

 ![Widget with alias and include](appearance/widget_with_alias_and_include.png)

-When `alias` and `include` are identically pointing to the same selector the result is identical to the real alias
+When `alias` and `include` are identically pointing to the same selector the result is the same as the string alias.

 ### Base Calls